Will making and codicils

-Making a Will, or adding a codicil to your existing Will is the only way to ensure that those you love will be taken care of, including your dog.
-If you have no immediate family, having an up to date Will allows you to make sure that your money benefits the people or causes that you really care about.
+Making a Will or updating your existing Will is the only way to ensure that those you love will be looked after and that your money benefits the people or causes that you really care about.

 What you need to know